How to Create a Blog With WordPress (Tutorial)

 If you use WebsitePalace.com to make and host your WordPress site, you will get my WordPress Starter Guide eBook - the complete guide to learning how to use WordPress and make money from your site.
 You'll find the free download on the confirmation page after you order.

 The above video was for WordPress 3.4.
-In 2013 I made an updated video for version 3.5 and I show you how to edit the default Twenty Twelve theme.
+In 2013 I made an updated video and I show you how to edit the default theme.

-There isn't really much difference between 3.4 and 3.5.
+There isn't really much difference between the versions.
 The photo gallery is the biggest upgrade, which I highlight in the video below.

 Did you like the videos?
 You may want to check out my WP Starter Guide.
 There are tons of tips included on how to make money and drive traffic to your WordPress site.
 Remember, all Website Palace customers get this ebook for free.

 Create a Blogging Test Platform

 If you want to test your site locally on your Windows computer, download a free software program called InstantWP.
 This is one of the best inventions for WordPress because you don't have to do everything live and pray it looks right.

 You can screw up all you want and no one will know but you! :-) Also, this program installs right inside any folder or flash drive.
 So you can easily take your local copy of WordPress with you and work on any computer.

 I talked a bit about this in the WordPress tutorial video above, but here's some more details...